Gusto/react-masked-field/README.md

 #### `onComplete`
 function *optional*

 The `onComplete` event is triggered when the mask has been completely filled.
-The `value` of the input is passed to the event handler.
+The `value` of the field is passed to the event handler.

 ### Other props
-In addition to the props above, `MaskedInput` should handle all supported `input` props.
+In addition to the props above, `MaskedField` should handle all supported `input` props.

 ## License